emsif84/clustering_ecommerce/README.md

 ![Silhoutte_Plot](/assets/img/Silhoutte_Score_per_Sample.png)

-Exploring the the data with regard its distribution indicated, that they are no distinct clusters in the data.
-This assumption was confirmed after performing Hierarchical Clustering and DBSCAN.
+Exploring the the data with regard to its distribution indicated, that no natural and distinct clusters in the data can be found.
+Furthermore, the non significant distribution of the data made it also difficult to select appropriate features for the algorithm.
+The assumption, that no distinct clusters can be found was confirmed after performing Hierarchical Clustering and DBSCAN.
 In both algorithm, the Silhouette Score only showed a score of 0.0187 and -0.1612, respectively (see Plot).
 To reduce the effect in higher dimensions ('curse of dimensionality') a Principal Component Analysis (PCA) was performed using 2 principal components.
 But even there, the plot didn´t show any distinct clusters.
+This result raised the question

 ## 3.2 RFM Segmentation with KMeans